harshadhatagale/codeinsta2/posts/top 10 html interview questions in 2024.md

 | Hierarchical        | Provides a hierarchical structure to organize content.       | Supports cascading styles, allowing for inheritance and overriding of styles. |
 | Interactivity       | Defines interactive elements like forms and links.           | Enhances interactivity through animations, transitions, and hover effects. |
 | Accessibility       | Focuses on the semantic structure of content for accessibility. | Enhances accessibility by providing styling for improved readability and navigation. |

+## Conclusion:
+Mastering HTML is essential for anyone aspiring to succeed in web development interviews.
+Understanding the fundamentals of HTML, including tags, attributes, and elements, is crucial.
+Additionally, knowing how to differentiate between various types of lists and understanding the differences between HTML and CSS can greatly enhance your interview readiness.
+By thoroughly studying and comprehending the top HTML interview questions provided in this post, you'll be better equipped to ace your next interview and showcase your HTML proficiency effectively.